rrra/www/content/post/2022/tech-self-study-course.md

 License exam with WSOY's
 [Technician License Exam Preparation Course](https://rrra.org/licensing/classes/tech-self-study/).

-This course provides a *self-study* strategy for using [Hamradio School](https://hamradioschool.com/) Technician License Course textbook to prepare for your licensing exam.
+This course provides a *self-study* strategy for using the [Hamradio School](https://hamradioschool.com/) Technician License Course textbook to prepare for your licensing exam.